pj-pj-pj/search-gif/README.md

-Search gifs with gif api
+Search gifs with giphy api.